 The platform has all of the basic photo editing tools you might need, including filters, effects, text, stickers, overlays, and more.
 However, the app also provides other tools to help you grow your following.

-For example, you can harness Instagram Insights to understand how your audience engages with your posts, or you can use Instagram Stories or Instagram Live to connect with your following in a more interactive way.
+For example, you can harness Instagram Insights to understand how your audience engages with your posts, or you can use Instagram Stories or Instagram Live to connect with your followers in a more interactive way.

 Whichever app you use to edit your photos, you’re going to want to upload them to Instagram.
+The site is the fourth-largest social network in the world, after Facebook, YouTube, and WhatsApp.

 Best for: All-around editing and artsy overlays.